III. Policies: History

 B. Research emphasis:

-Research interests cover all geographic and thematic areas; they are most diverse in American and European history, with healthy representation in the history of World Areas, particularly Asia..
+Research interests cover all geographic and thematic areas; they are most diverse in American and European history, with healthy representation in the history of World Areas, particularly South and East Asia.

 C. Level of Degrees granted: